UA-112830647-1

 Day 01: Arrival in Kathmandu (1300m/4264ft)

-Our representative from Himalaya Sanctuary will meet you after landing and custom clearance in the Tribhuvan International Airport (TIA) then transfer you to the hotel for overnight in Thamel, Kathmandu.
+Our representative from Himalaya Sanctuary will meet you after landing and customs clearance at the Tribhuvan International Airport (TIA) then transfer you to the hotel for overnight in Thamel, Kathmandu.

 Day 02: Kathmandu Valley Sightseeing (4 -6hr)